GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

 Starting from version 2.113.0, Geotrek now requires pgRouting.
 Please follow these steps before updating.

-If you use Ubuntu Bionic 18.04 on your database host (on same or external geotrek-admin host), you can follow the instructions below to install PgRouting on it.
+If you use Ubuntu Bionic 18.04 on your database host (on same or external geotrek-admin host), you can follow the instructions below :ref:`Install pgrouting bionic`.

 **On Debian packaging >= Ubuntu Focal 20.04 installation with database on same host:**